ByteBiologist/HOMER_motifs/README.md

 2. Collect Motif Information (One-Time Step): Run **get_motif_info.py** to gather information about individual motifs from the Homer database.
 This step is necessary before processing the BED files.

 3. Process BED Files: Execute **generate_output_bed.py** to process the downloaded BED files using the collected motif information.
 Provide the genome build as an argument [hg19, hg38].
-4. Advanced Processing: Use **motif_score.py** for additional processing steps, such as motif score calculations, on specific files.
+4. Advanced Processing: **motif_score.py** is a part of step 3, used for motif score calculations, on specific files.
 Ensure that the necessary motif information has been collected in step 2.